 Place on a sunny windowsill and leave it alone.
 Check the water level once a week.
 As the plant drinks, the water drops and an air gap forms — this is intentional and provides oxygen to the roots.
 Do not refill to the original level.
 That is genuinely the entire process.

-Absolute beginners who want to prove to themselves that hydroponics works before investing any significant money.
+Best for: Absolute beginners who want to prove to themselves that hydroponics works before investing any significant money.
 This £3 system grows lettuce in 30-45 days and herbs in 21-35 days.

 A collection of individual small containers, each growing one herb, grouped together on a tray for a mini kitchen garden effect.